MagneticRegulus/120_oop/lesson_2/oo_rps/bonus_features.md

 ## Computer personalities

 We have a list of robot names for our Computer class, but other than the name, there's really nothing different about each of them.
 It'd be interesting to explore how to build different personalities for each robot.
 For example, R2D2 can always choose "rock".
 Or, "Hal" can have a very high tendency to choose "scissors", and rarely "rock", but never "paper".
 You can come up with the rules or personalities for each robot.
 How would you approach a feature like this?

+## Other bits

+Remove other invalid entries for the Human player's name (name with spaces, capitalize the name?).
+Include entry shortcuts for the moves (r, p, sc, l, & sp).
+Review code for unused methods.
+Allow for full word "yes" & "no" when asking the Human if they want to play again.